-As I delve into the world of alternative dispute resolution – mediation – I eagerly look forward to helping parties reach collaborative consensus in managing their differences.
+As I have moved into the world of alternative dispute resolution – mediation – I have found myself quite enjoying the challenge of helping parties reach collaborative consensus in managing their differences.
 A gentler approach than litigation for both sides, and certainly less expensive, completely confidential so protecting your brand or image from public scrutiny is avoided, mediation offers an expedited road to settling differences.
-As a career hospitality professional, I believe that acting as a mediator is more natural to those whose experience in resolving issues tends to draw upon our talents for being courteous and kind and can be used to establish a more comfortable environment for the discussions between disputing parties.
+As a career hospitality professional, I believe that acting as a mediator is more natural to those whose experience in resolving issues tends to draw upon our innate skills – courteous and kind – which can be used to establish a more comfortable environment for the discussions between disputing parties.

 So, back to the subject of this post – listening – what are some tips that may help you (and me!) improve our skills to become better negotiators and debaters?